yazanziyad98/Gov_DWH_Pipeline/README.md

 .config("spark.sql.catalog.iceberg.warehouse", "s3a://gov.data.gold/")
 ```

-A **Hadoop-type** Iceberg catalog ( no external Hive Metastore nor Nessie), Iceberg stores its own metadata as files alongside the data.
-Self-contained, single-writer-safe.
+A **Hadoop-type** Iceberg catalog (no external Hive Metastore or Nessie).
+Iceberg stores its own metadata as files alongside the data.
+Self-contained and single-writer-safe.
 Migrating to a REST catalog (Nessie, Polaris) for multi-writer or external query engine support is a config change, not a rewrite.

 ---